JackBonnellDevelopment/Dev-Site/content/_index.md

 I specialise in C++ & FPGA development in the Robotics Industry.

-This website is to document my coffee powered sleep deprived exploit.
+This website is to document my coffee powered sleep deprived exploits.

 You can keep up to date with my day to day work on my [blog]